Reduce methane emissions

 Where does methane come from?

 Methane has several sources, including wetlands, landfills, forest fires, agriculture and fossil fuel extraction.
-In New Zealand, the largest proportion by far is belched out by livestock.
+In New Zealand, the largest proportion by far is belched out by ruminant livestock.

 What influences how much methane an animal produces?